5 Best Stair Lights To Highlight Your Interior Space

 Before we start, let’s review the most popular stair lighting styles, it should give you a little thought when it comes to decorating your stair space.

 1. Stick On Wall Lights

 Stick on wall lights might be the easiest light solution for the stair space.
 It’s battery-powered so it does not need to connect to electricity which saves you from the wiring process (considering most stair areas are without access to electricity).
 Secondly, the installation is rather simple, just peel off the adhesive tape in the back of the light and stick it on the wall or any flat surface, then it’s done.
-Totally tool-free installation.
+What a tool-free installation!
 And, when you want to replace the light or no longer need it, can take it down without destroying the wall or step.